Donearm/Scientia/content/writing/Technical_Writing.md

 ### Framemaker

 Another Adobe tool, [Framemaker](http://www.adobe.com/products/framemaker) is specifically designed to handle a large amount of documents, structured or not.

+#### Default DITA xml elements available in Framemaker

+* Topic = an element that consists of a single, self-contained subject matter.
+* Concept = generally speaking, the Concept element can be considered as a "specialized topic".
+It should be used when trying to answer all that is necessary to do or achieve something, in a descriptive, usually, way.
+* Task = as with the Concept, a task is a specialized topic that answers how, procedurally, a task can be accomplished.
+It is more practical-oriented than a Concept and usually doesn't include background info, as instead the Concept does.
+* Reference = another specialized topic, it differs from both the Concept and Task as it neither provides background info or a step by step lists of practical actions.
+It is meant to show general information about a topic that can be useful, without explaining a specific task or topic, but being largely just informative.

+All the above elements are inserted into a new DITA xml file by selecting **New DITA File** in the menu and choosing the desired element from the submenu.

+#### How to change background colour of a paragraph

+1. Select the paragraph
+2. Open the Paragraph Designer (Ctrl+M)
+3. Go to the **advanced** tab
+4. Change the colour, default is none, in the bottom right, under **Pgf.
+Box**

+The colour will be by default applied to all the successive paragraphs.
+Set it back to none to cancel this.

 ## Good practices and procedures